cjacker/opensource-toolchain-bouffalo-lab/README.md

 Not like usual RISC-V based MCU (such as CH32V / GD32V, etc), The toolchain setup for BL chips from Bouffalo Lab is a little bit complex.
 For BL60x/61x/70x, it's as simple as usual RISC-V based MCU, just require a 32bit 'riscv-none-embed' toolchain.

-But for BL808, since its 3 cores include a RV64GCV 480MHz core based on T-Head C906.
+**For BL808**, since it has 3 cores include a RV64GCV 480MHz core based on T-Head C906.
 It's 64bit general purpose CPU and have MMU, that means, it can run as baremetal and also able to run ordinary RISC-V Linux OS.
-Thus, For BL808, it may need setup 3 toolchains.
+Thus, For BL808, it need setup 3 toolchains:

+- riscv 32bit embed toolchain
+- riscv 64bit embed toolchain
+- riscv 64bit linux toolchain

+I prefer to use Xpack prebuilt toolchains, but Xpack only provide rv32 embed toolchain up to now.
+For rv64 embed and rv64 linux toolchain, we have to use prebuilt T-Head Xuantie toolchains.
+By the way, T-Head doesn't provide rv32 toolchain.

 ## RISC-V 32bit embeded gcc
 [xpack-dev-tools](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack) provde a prebuilt toolchain for riscv. you can download it from [here](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack). although the riscv-none-embed-gcc-xpack had been marked as deprecated, but you'd better stay with riscv gcc v10.2 due to the riscv '-march' changes happened in gcc v12.0 and above.